CarsonJMullen/fin372-quant-backtest/README.md

 ## Basics of Our Strategy

+### Intuition/Abstract

+When banks issue secondary equity offerings, we predict that this will cause panic to sell the bank’s stock due to liquidity and bank run concerns, and a coinciding rush to alternative currencies, namely Bitcoin, over the next two weeks.
+Our backtest takes short positions on all US bank stocks, classified by Bloomberg, on the announcement of additional equity offerings, and buys Bitcoin for the same dollar amount for a 2-week holding period.
+Overall, the best backtest of a 14-day holding period shows positive results, with annualized arithmetic returns of 4.792%, an annualized Sharpe ratio of 1.046, and an annualized alpha of 2.823% that is statistically significant.

 ### Data Sources

 * Bloomberg: Pulled dates of all US bank secondary equity issuance announcements